dewsxc/cli_transcrib_note/README.md

   - Claude 3.5 Haiku
   - Claude 3.5 Sonnet

+The most suitable in Traditional Chinese context is Claude 3 Haiku, fast, cheap and good quality, but it must sent all prompt, include init prompt, transcription at once, if not, the quality drop very crazy.
+The Claude 3.5 Haiku is good quality without any tricks but lack of detail, the Gemini is too creative for summarizing, ChatGPT is too expensive considered quality.

 ### Output Options
 - Save summaries to specific pages
 - Multiple graph destinations: